-28 In rare cases, for example residential Home Energy Report (HER) type programs, in may be appropriate to have savings decay each year throughout the measure life rather than in a midlife adjustment.
+&lt;sup>27 In rare cases, for example residential Home Energy Report (HER) type programs, in may be appropriate to have savings decay each year throughout the measure life rather than in a midlife adjustment.

-ARES (alternative retail electric supplier) community should be included."29 A group of stakeholders who have an interest in Illinois' energy efficiency programs and who meet regularly to share information and work toward consensus on various energy efficiency issues.
+Stakeholder Advisory Group (SAG): The Illinois Energy Efficiency Stakeholder Advisory Group (SAG) was first defined in the electric utilities' first energy efficiency Plan Orders to include "... the Utility, DCEO, Staff, the Attorney General, BOMA and CUB and representation from a variety of interests, including residential consumers, business consumers, environmental and energy advocacy organizations, trades and local government... [and] a representative from the ARES (alternative retail electric supplier) community should be included."
+A group of stakeholders who have an interest in Illinois' energy efficiency programs and who meet regularly to share information and work toward consensus on various energy efficiency issues.
 The Utilities in Illinois have been directed by the ICC to work with the SAG on the development of a statewide TRM.